 Letting callers work from home – or anywhere else they can find a telephone line and Internet connection – provides some great benefits to both campaigns and corporations.

 "One of the big challenges for any call center management is recruitment," said Howard Kiewe, senior research analyst with Toronto-based Info-Tech Research Group.
-"Working at a call center isn't fun, so if you can make it convenient, there's a whole new pool
+"Working at a call center isn't fun, so if you can make it convenient, there's a whole new pool of labor available to you."

 Kiewe said other benefits include savings earned by not having to provide a physical office to call center agents and the rapid scalability to meet changing demands.
 This is particularly useful if a company is launching a new marketing campaign, or a political campaign is in the final push to elect its candidate.